devychen/Course_Java/Labs_S2/lab9_HashMap/Instruction.md

 # Lab 9 - HashMap
-The deadline is **16:00 on Friday, June 28**.
-Submissions later than this time will be ignored.
-Be sure to push your commits before the deadline.

-**Note**: This time you will have to create a new project from scratch, rather than from existing sources.
-If you forgot how to do that and are struggling, consult the IntelliJ intro from lab0.

 ### Penn Treebank Tag Set
 The file <a href="dict.dat">dict.dat</a> is a dictionary of words and their